rwmsousa/rwmsousa/README.md

 What drives me?
-- The challenge of building solutions that make a difference
+- The challenge of building solutions that make a difference;
-- The constant search for improvement and new technologies
+- The constant search for improvement and new technologies;
-- Teamwork and knowledge exchange
+- Teamwork and knowledge exchange;
-- The satisfaction of seeing my creations come to life and positively impacting people
+- The satisfaction of seeing my creations come to life and positively impacting people;

 Let's build something amazing together?